Greater Yellowstone Ecosystem: Draper Natural History Museum

 Connecting You with Nature in Yellowstone Country

-By Dr. Charles R. Preston, curator
+By Dr. Charles R. Preston, curator emeritus

 This book highlights Draper and the Greater Yellowstone region it interprets.
-Richly illustrated with beautiful, color photography
+Richly illustrated with beautiful, color photography.

 Lunchtime Expeditions lectures on video

-The Draper Natural History Museum hosts our Lunchtime Expeditions series of monthly, free public lectures on natural history subjects.
+The Draper Natural History Museum hosts the Lunchtime Expeditions series.
+These are monthly, free public lectures on natural history subjects.
 Topics range from interesting and informative to controversial and “in the news.”
-We recently began posting videos of these lectures and will add more as time goes on.
-Visit our “Lectures and Films” page to watch.
+Visit the Natural History Lectures playlist on our YouTube channel to find programs from our archives.